Upcoming JavaScript features in 2026

 import defer (proposal)

 In order to solve this, a new syntax was introduced - import defer.
-The idea is when the module is imported via import defer, it doesn't load immediately.
-So, no blocking occurs.
-The module is only loaded and initialized when the script is accessing it for the first time.
+The idea is when the module is imported via import defer, it isn't evaluated immediately.
+So, no CPU blocking occurs immediately.
+The module has to be evaluated only when the script is accessing it for the first time.
+But note that, the execution will still be paused until the module is downloaded.
 The code that uses deferred modules looks like a normal code, and doesn't need significant changes:

 import defer * as heavyModule from 'https://waspdev.com/static/js/test/some-script.js';

-// The file '/static/some-script.js'will not be loaded immediately
+// The file '/static/some-script.js'will not be evaluated immediately

-// and won't block the script until it's used
+// and won't block the CPU until it's used.
+Although the script execution will be

-console.log('heavyModule is not loaded yet'); // will print immediately, since the import is not blocking
+// will print as soon as the module is fetched, since the import is not blocking the CPU

 setTimeout(() => {